 Currently, 100 seniors participate at the Haltom City Senior Center.
 Haltom Senior Center volunteer Rodney Greenlee has become one of our most faithful and enthusiastic volunteers.
 Rodney loves delivering pet food to his friends at the center.

-If you would like more information about this program or would like to see about volunteering/donating visit their website.
+If you would like more information about this program or would like to see about volunteering/donating visit their website, linked below.
 If you would like to get on the pet food distribution list, call the HC Senior Center at 817-834-8021.